docker/compose/docs/reference/compose_exec.md

 With this subcommand, you can run arbitrary commands in your services.
 Commands allocate a TTY by default, so you can use a command such as `docker compose exec web sh` to get an interactive prompt.

+Environment from existing configuration is applied.
+You can for instance introspect your environment by running `docker-compose exec web "/usr/bin/env"`.